Fort Collins' Housing Opportunity Index (HOI) compared to western states region HOI

 City Organization Impact on Performance

 Low - The City does not directly affect the private housing market or residents' income levels.
-Through grants provided by the Competitive Process, the City provides a limited number of new housing units for lower-income residents, which would be included in the number of housing units reported through the HOI data.
+Through grants provided by the Competitive Process, the City often incentivizes a limited number of new housing units for lower-income residents, which would be included in the number of housing units reported through the HOI data.
+This metric reports market activity more than City activity.